Matt-Crow/GoogleDriveAdminConsole/readme.md

 4. Double-click the JAR file to run it.
 5. Any files the application creates are stored under [HOME]/Aerospace Camp Administration Console, where HOME is your home folder.
 For PC users, this is usually '''C:\Users\NAME\Aerospace Camp Administration Console'''.
 The credentials will go in the "credentials" folder here.
+6. The first time you launch the application, it will ask you for some Google credentials.
+Follow the on-screen instructions to finish setting up the application.
+7. Once you've put the credentials in the appropriate folder and closed the popup, you'll be asked to sign in to Google.
+8. After signing in, the application will launch.

 ## Helpful Links for Developers ##
 * [CSV Package](https://commons.apache.org/proper/commons-csv/apidocs/index.html)